 Currently, W.E.B.
 Du Bois in Great Barrington is a self-guided walking and motor tour, and we plan to enhance it with signage marking each location as well as adding an audio guide.

-W.E.B.
-Du Bois Center for Democracy and Social Justice
+The W.E.B.
+Du Bois Center for Freedom and Democracy (“The Du Bois Freedom Center”)

 The mission of the W.E.B.
 Du Bois Center for Freedom and Democracy is to educate the public about the life and legacy of civil rights pioneer W.E.B.
 Du Bois and the rich African American heritage of the Berkshires.
 Located at the former Clinton A.M.E.
 Zion Church in Great Barrington, where he was born and raised, this vibrant center of Black thought and remembrance constitutes the first museum and living memorial in North America dedicated to Du Bois’ life and legacy.